dragonwocky/documentative/README.md

 ## what is this? why use it?

-there are a lot of tools out there for publishing websites and for generating documentation. some are really powerful. sometimes too powerful, or too complicated - they'll process commented source code to build an API documentation, or will on-the-fly process markdown into your website, requiring a server to run. sometimes it's simpler to just build something yourself and serve it from github pages.
+there are a lot of tools out there for publishing websites and for generating documentation. some are really powerful - even to the extend of processing code and building docs straight from that. sometimes it's just simpler to write some markdown and publish it as a static site on github pages.

-i was doing that a lot: and it was taking me nearly as long to build/update the documentation each time as it was to actually build/update the project itself. this is, essentially, a node tool that will precompile documentation from markdown docs. though I could have used Sphinx or MkDocs, I already had a fairly capable template I had put a decent amount of work into. so, I just built a parser/generator for it.
+i was doing that a lot: and since i was writing markdown and then also manually building a matching website, i was spending nearly as much time on that as i was on coding the project itself. i had a reasonably solid template i was using already, so i did what leads many people to publishing things like this: i thought to myself "how can i automate this?"

-documentative may not make writing documentation easier, but it sure does make help when it comes to publishing and maintaining it.
+documentative cuts out half the work - you write the markdown; it builds you a responsive, modern website.

 ## usage